WeAreAcademy/academy-react-ts-starter-vite/README.md

 (This is meant as an optional alternative to the excellent chrome devtools.)

--   Start the dev server (e.g. yarn dev)
+-   Start the dev server (e.g. yarn start)
 -   In vscode, switch to the "Run and debug" tab from the side menu
 -   At the top, click the green play button entitled "Launch Chrome against localhost"
     -   Browser should also launch, eventually